microsoft/AcademicContent/Workshop/1. Introduction/Introduction HOL.md

     _Your Azure Pass subscription_

-Normally, you can click a subscription to get billing and usage information about it.
-However, since your Azure Pass subscription is brand new, no data is available.
+You can click a subscription to retrieve billing and usage information for it.
+However, since your Azure Pass subscription is brand new, no data is presently available.
 Make a note to return to the "Subscriptions" blade later today and see if there is billing and usage information available for your Azure Pass.

 ### Summary ###